anime-dl/anime-downloader/README.md

 ## Related Projects

+- [animdl](https://github.com/justfoolingaround/animdl) - a command-line tool for watching anime, it is maintained and in a better state than this project.
 - [adl](https://github.com/RaitaroH/adl) - a command-line tool for watching anime that makes use of anime-downloader.
 - [Cloudstream](https://github.com/LagradOst/CloudStream-2) - mobile gui for pirating anime and movies.